 "In a sense, the difference between classical and quantum mechanics can be seen to be due to the fact that classical mechanics took too superficial a view of the world: it dealt with appearances.
-However, quantum mechanics accepts that appearances are the manifestation of a deeper structure ... and that all calculations must be carried out on this substructure."
-13 difference between experiment and theory! ...
-To give you a feeling for the accuracy [of the quantum description of the electron]: if you were to measure the distance from Los Angeles to New York to this accuracy, it would be exact to the thickness of a human hair.
-That's how delicately quantum electrodynamics has, in the last fifty years, been checked-both theoretically and experimentally."
-14
+However, quantum mechanics accepts that appearances are the manifestation of a deeper structure ... and that all calculations must be carried out on this substructure."1

 The new physics reached its apotheosis in the "adding endless little arrows" over-history' methodology perfected by Richard Feynman.
-This perspective is also called quantum electrodynamics (QED), the official name for the theory that describes the behavior of electrons and photons in terms of internal probability.
+This perspective is also called quantum electro-dynamics (QED), the official name for the theory that describes the behavior of electrons and photons in terms of internal probability.

 QED is extraordinarily successful and accurate.
 Feynman has modestly stated that: "The theory of quantum electrodynamics has now lasted more than fifty years and has been tested more and more accurately over a wider and wider range of conditions.
-At the present time, I can proudly say that there is no significant
+At the present time, I can proudly say that there is no significant difference between experiment and theory! ...
+To give you a feeling for the accuracy [of the quantum description of the electron]: if you were to measure the distance from Los Angeles to New York to this accuracy, it would be exact to the thickness of a human hair.
+That's how delicately quantum electrodynamics has, in the last fifty years, been checked-both theoretically and experimentally."1